 The Board recommends a vote "FOR" each of the nominees for Director named in this proxy statement.
-The Board recommends a vote "FOR" the approval, by an advisory (non-binding) vote, of the 2018 compensation of the Company's Named Executive Officers.
-The Board recommends a vote "FOR" the ratification of the selection of Ernst & Young LLP, as the Company's independent auditors for the year ending December 31, 2019.
-The Board recommends a vote "AGAINST" the shareholder proposal entitled "Special Shareholder Meetings," if properly presented.
+The Board recommends a vote "FOR" the approval, by an advisory (non-binding) vote, of the 2019 compensation of the Company's Named Executive Officers.
+The Board recommends a vote "FOR" the ratification of the selection of Ernst & Young LLP, as the Company's independent auditors for the year ending December 31, 2020.
+The Board recommends a vote "FOR" the proposed amendment to the Articles of Incorporation to reduce the stock ownership required for shareholders to call a special meeting.
+The Board recommends a vote "FOR" the proposed amendment to the Articles of Incorporation to delete unnecessary and outdated language related to classification of Board and to reflect other non-substantive revisions.
+The Board recommends a vote "AGAINST" the shareholder proposal relating to material human capital risks and opportunities, if properly presented.
+The Board recommends a vote "AGAINST" the shareholder proposal entitled "Independent Board Chairman," if properly presented.